 Self Help Group

-• To empower women to realize their hidden potential through coming together to form Self Help Groups, Cluster Level Associations and Federations
+• To empower women to realize their hidden potential through coming together to form Self Help Groups, Cluster.

-•90% of children under the care of SHG women are regularly attending primary school because they can pay school fees timeously
+• 92% of children under the care of SHG project are regularly attending primary school because the women involved in the project can pay school fees on time.

-• Increased number of meals from 1 to 2 per day in the households of SHG members
+• Increased number of meals from 1 to 2 per day in the households of SHG members has been maintained.

-• 3 linkages established at CLA level, Local leadership, Ministry of Health and Ministry of Women Affairs Gender and Community Development
+• 3 linkages established at Cluster Level Association (CLA) with Local leadership, Ministry of Health and Child Care and Ministry of Women Affairs, Gender and Community Development